The Kid Who Would Be King

-Barbara Scharres sets the stage the 66th annual Cannes Film Festival.
+Barbara Scharres reports on the winners at the Cannes Film Festival.

 Michał Oleszczyk talks with director James Gray about "The Immigrant."

 Ben Kenigsberg makes his predictions for Sunday night's Cannes awards.

 Roman Polanski's "Venus in Furs" served as a perfect closing movie of this year's Main Competition at Cannes.

 It's time once again fro Barbara Scharres' annual award for Best Feline Performance of the Cannes Film Festival.